Apteco/AptecoCustomChannels/Dummy/readme.md

 # Hints

 * The Upload script has to send back an object, otherwise the broadcast script won't be executed
+* If you setup Upload, but don't broadcast the parameter `MessageName` won't be send to the script
 * The integration parameters in the channel editor can consume a value like:

 ```